 UM150 signature events and activities

 UM150 is a year-long celebration of everything the University of Manitoba has been, and everything it is yet to achieve.
-From a special kick-off with our students, faculty and staff on both campuses to a supersized Homecoming and community-wide Bisons Block Party, to an inspiring exhibit at the Manitoba Museum, public art and acts of service across the province, there is something for everyone.
+From a special kick-off with our students, faculty and staff on both campuses to a supersized Homecoming and community-wide Bisons Block Party, to an inspiring exhibit at the Manitoba Museum and acts of service across the province, there is something for everyone.
 Whether you’re a student, staff, faculty, retiree, alum, donor or simply a proud Manitoban—UM150 belongs to you.
 Join us in 2027 and be part of the story.

 Online photo collage